Casper Højer

-Casper Højer Nielsen (born 20 November 1994) is a Danish professional footballer who plays as a left back for Czech First League club Sparta Prague.
+Casper Højer Nielsen (born 20 November 1994) is a Danish professional footballer who plays as a left back for Turkish Süper Lig club Çaykur Rizespor.

+A product of FC Copenhagen's youth academy, Højer failed to break through and mainly played at the lower levels for Brønshøj and Lyngby early on.
+He moved to AGF in 2018, where he excelled and earned a move to Czech club Sparta Prague in 2021.
+After two seasons, he joined newly promoted Süper Lig club Çaykur Rizespor.

-He has been capped 15 times for the Denmark national under-18 and under-19 teams, respectively.
+Højer has been capped 15 times for the Denmark national under-18 and under-19 teams, respectively.

 Club career

 Early years

 Højer Nielsen, whose father Lars had played professional football himself for B 1903 and their successor club FC Copenhagen, among others, was trained in the academy of FC Copenhagen.
 In July 2013, he sent on loan within the city to the second-tier Danish 1st Division club Brønshøj Boldklub from the Brønshøj district to player under head coach Bo Henriksen.
 On 28 July 2013, he played his first senior game in the 4–1 defeat away against Silkeborg IF.
 At Brønshøj, he was utilised regularly and after a year he moved to Brønshøj's second division competitor Lyngby Boldklub from Lyngby-Taarbæk Municipality in the urban area of Copenhagen.
 Whereas he would play most games during his first season, Højer Nielsen only appeared in nine games in his second year at Lyngby.
 Nevertheless, he promoted with the club in the Danish Superliga.